CyberFoxar/CardWeb/parcel-app/doc/devlog.md

 And we also added an entry point component, because we need one.
 And then fixed all the styles to get back to where we were.

+# 2022-06-13
+Done... a bunch of things.
+Fixed tailwind
+Fixed some bugs
+Fixed w/Xo CI/CD and put a build + deploy process

 # todo short term:
 ~~Add IndexEntries in indexedDB -- DONE~~ (need to do it better, but works good enough for now) ~~Add proper link between index entries and url/id (new component for fetching and stuff ?
 Might also have the caching mecanism and such) -- on it~~ -- done, sorta